 - Compatibility with existing operations.
 For providers that have built their service and features around OpenVPN, WireGuard may not be in the cards any time soon.

-Perfect Privacy also explained that WireGuard is not compatible with their existing server-side features, such as multi-hop cascades, TrackStop, and NeuroRouting.
+Perfect Privacy also explained that WireGuard is not compatible with their existing server-side features, such as multi-hop VPN cascades, TrackStop, and NeuroRouting.
 Nonetheless, I reached out to Perfect Privacy and they confirmed they may support WireGuard as a stand-alone option when the time comes.

 Similarly, AirVPN also stated that WireGuard is “totally unusable” in their infrastructure:

 At the moment it is totally unusable in our infrastructure because it lacks TCP support, lacks dynamic VPN IP assignment, and (at least the build we have seen) lacks a strictly necessary security feature (verification of the CA certificate provided by the server, therefore the client can’t be sure that on the other side some hostile entity is not impersonating a VPN server).

 Conclusion: not recommended

 Considering the current state of WireGuard, the privacy implications, and the fact that it has not been audited, WireGuard is not recommended for regular use.

 Given our focus on privacy and online anonymity, the privacy concerns that are inherent with WireGuard are a major drawback.
 This is not likely to improve and it forces VPN services to create some kind of unique out-of-the-box solution to make it work with their no-logs policies, as we saw above with AzireVPN.
 This is not the case with OpenVPN.

 Nonetheless, WireGuard may be ideal for various users, depending on their threat model and specific needs.
 At the present time, however, it would be wise to stay with OpenVPN or perhaps IPSec for regular use.